-Winners will be announced April 6 at the annual Minnesota Book Awards gala event at the Historic Union Depot in St. Paul's Lowertown.
+The winners will be announced on April 18 at the annual Minnesota Book Awards gala event at the Historic Union Depot in St. Paul's Lowertown.
 Here are the finalists:

 Children's Literature, sponsored by Books For Africa: "It's an Orange Aardvark," by Michael Hall; "Little Puppy and the Big Green Monster," by Mike Wohnoutka; "Water Can Be … ," by Laura Purdie Salas; "Winter Bees and Other Poems of the Cold," by Joyce Sidman and Rick Allen.

 General Nonfiction, sponsored by Minnesota AFL-CIO: "Harriet Beecher Stowe," by Nancy Koester; "My Grandfather's Knocking Sticks," by Brenda J. Child; "New Scenic Café: The Cookbook," by Scott Graden with Arlene Anderson; "Queer Clergy," by R.W.
 Holmen.

 Genre Fiction, sponsored by Alerus Financial: "Fallen Angel," by Chuck Logan; "The Life We Bury," by Allen Eskens; "The Secret of Pembrooke Park," by Julie Klassen; "Strongwood: A Crime Dossier," by Larry Millett.

 Memoir & Creative Nonfiction: "Love Imagined," by Sherry Quan Lee; "Northern Orchards," by James Silas Rogers; "Seeking the Cave," by James P. Lenfestey; "Tailings: A Memoir," by Kaethe Schwehn.